 - 8.20 In some cases, the transfer involves a life insurance firm with a number of with-profits or non-profit funds.
-In these instance Applicants may seek a dispensation from notifying Policyholders in the funds that are not transferring or from notifying Policyholders in the Transferee to which the business is not being transferred. - 8.21 In those cases, we will consider carefully the IE's impact assessment to assess whether the IE is making judgement calls about the potential impact, and any other risks which we would expect Policyholders to be made aware of by notification.
+Here, Applicants may seek a dispensation from: - notifying Policyholders in the funds that are not transferring, or - from notifying Policyholders in the Transferee's funds to which the business is not being transferred. - 8.21 In those cases, we will consider carefully the IE's impact assessment, whether the IE is making judgement calls about the potential impact, and any other risks which we would expect Policyholders to be notified about.